riyadhuddin/bilaij/README.md

   - is verified by the certifier
   - is selling the final product to the customer
   - is stakeholder of the supply chain

-Try running some of the following tasks:
+<br>Try running some of the following tasks:

 ```shell
 npx hardhat accounts